 We see the pattern of God blessing THROUGH the pain over and over and over again in scripture.
 We see that the pain IS the first part of the blessing.
 It’s designed to be hard.
 In a way, it’s designed to test your faith and your endurance to try to scare you away.
 It’s like He allows the enemy to attack, like in the case of Job, just to see if you’re worthy for His divine blessing.
 We have to earn it, ladies and gents.
-Salvation is free but anointing is not.
+Salvation is free but the anointing is not.
 You may have a call on your life but that calling, if it is to ever be materialized, must be paid for by the hand of God on your life.
 We are born into sin and He must remove our will in order to make room for His.
-What general allows a new recruit to lead hundreds of men without going through the proper training that will push him to his brink?
-Just because that general sees greatness in that young recruit on the first day does not mean that he’s qualified for the “call” he sees on his life.
+What general allows a new recruit to lead hundreds of men without going through the proper training that will push him to the brink?
+Just because that general sees greatness in that young recruit on the first day does not mean that he’s qualified for the “call” he sees in his life.
 He must have the hand of the general on his head.
 And more often than not, when a high-ranking officer sees potential greatness in a new recruit in real life, they will be harder on that individual than on any other recruit.
 They will push them harder, judge them more strictly, and force them to go beyond the measure of all the other recruits.
 Why?
 Because he wants to pull the greatness out of them.

 QUESTION: What are you going through today that God is trying to pull the greatness out of?